yusefmosiah/choir-scales/docs/ProofOfText.md

 User Empowerment: Users have a tangible stake in content quality, fostering a sense of ownership and responsibility.

-Sustainable Token Economy: Thoughtful token distribution and decay mechanisms prevent inflation and promote long-term engagement.
+Sustainable Token Economy: Thoughtful token distribution mechanisms prevent inflation and promote long-term engagement.

 Decentralized Governance: Future integration of governance protocols empowers the community to influence platform directions and resource allocations, aligning platform growth with user interests.